L3MON4D3/LuaSnip/DOC.md

 	A small number of invalidated snippets (<100) probably doesn't affect runtime at all, whereas recreating the internal snippet storage might.

-  The function returns whether snippets were removed, which may be used to only conditionally `refresh_notify`.

 - `in_snippet()`: returns true if the cursor is inside the current snippet.